Plant Search » Asparagaceae (The Asparagus Family)

 A handsome agave with bluish green leaves striped with a mid green central band.

-Narrow, emerald green, spineless leaves give this agave a different look than other species.
+Narrow, emerald green, spineless leaves give Agave 'Spaghetti Strap' a unique look.

 Rich green leaves with silver teeth!